OPEC will squeeze oil buffer to historic lows with an output hike

 But falling inventories, which have now dropped back to around their five-year average in industrialized nations, adds to the conundrum facing OPEC.

-“Today we no longer have an inventory cushion or a large spare capacity,” Claudio Descalzi, chief executive of Italy’s Eni, said in January.
+“Today we no longer have an inventory cushion or a large spare capacity,” Claudio Descalzi, chief executive of Italy’s Eni (ENI.MI), said in January.
 “In this context, any geopolitical event can create a price spike.”

 Oil prices have faced one jolt already this year.
 A U.S. decision to pull out from an international nuclear deal with Iran and reimpose sanctions helped prices climb to their highest since 2014.
 Sliding Venezuelan output has added to supply concerns.